bebeal/ContinuousDoom/README.md

 ## The Environment

 I'll be using [VizDoom](https://arxiv.org/pdf/1809.03470.pdf) which is essentially a contained little Doom emulator that allows for customization and easy control.
 It includes a multitude of scenarios that have particular tasks and goals for your agent to solve.
 I made a (overly complicated) gym wrapper to simplify it's internal parameter configuration.
-Available here if interested [VizDoomGym](https://github.com/bebeal/VizDoomGym)
+Also available here if interested [VizDoomGym](https://github.com/bebeal/VizDoomGym)

 ### Defend The Center